Signed in as:

 And any other document requiring notarization

-* If you are sending a certified document to a foreign country, we recommend to get an apostille authentification with only $95.00.
+* If you are sending a certified document to a foreign country, we recommend getting an apostille authentication at only $100.

 California law requires any non-attorney notary public who advertises notarial services in a language other than English to post a prescribed notice, in English and the other language, that the notary public is not an attorney and cannot give legal advice about immigration or any other legal matters.
 The notary public also must list the fees set by statute that a notary public may charge for notarial services.
 In any event, a notary public may not translate into Spanish the term “Notary Public,” defined as “notario publico” or “notario,” even if the prescribed general information 17 notice also is posted.
 A first offense for violation of this law is grounds for the suspension or revocation of a notary public’s commission.
 A second offense is grounds for the permanent revocation of a notary public’s commission.
 (Government Code section 8219.5)